Stereotype: Common environment

 One explanation for why stereotypes are shared is that they are the result of a common environment that stimulates people to react in the same way.

-The problem with the 'common environment' is that explanation in general is that it does not explain how shared stereotypes can occur without direct stimuli.
-Research since the 1930s suggested that people are highly similar with each other in how they describe different racial and national groups, although those people have no personal experience with the groups they are describing.
+The problem with the 'common environment' explanation in general is that it does not explain how shared stereotypes can occur without direct stimuli.
+Research since the 1930s suggested that people are highly similar to each other in how they describe different racial and national groups, although those people have no personal experience with the groups they are describing.

 Socialization and upbringing

 Another explanation says that people are socialised to adopt the same stereotypes.
 Some psychologists believe that although stereotypes can be absorbed at any age, stereotypes are usually acquired in early childhood under the influence of parents, teachers, peers, and the media.

 If stereotypes are defined by social values, then stereotypes only change as per changes in social values.
 The suggestion that stereotype content depends on social values reflects Walter Lippman's argument in his 1922 publication that stereotypes are rigid because they cannot be changed at will.

 An example of a minstrel show, which depicted extreme exaggerations of stereotypical features of African Americans for the purpose of entertainment and comedy.

 Studies emerging since the 1940s refuted the suggestion that stereotype contents cannot be changed at will.
 Those studies suggested that one group's stereotype of another group would become more or less positive depending on whether their intergroup relationship had improved or degraded.
 Intergroup events (e.g., World War II, Persian Gulf conflicts) often changed intergroup relationships.
 For example, after WWII, Black American students held a more negative stereotype of people from countries that were the United States's WWII enemies.
 If there are no changes to an intergroup relationship, then relevant stereotypes do not change.